 Responsible procurement policy

-The Museum's Responsible Procurement Policy seeks to attain best value for money in the acquisition of goods, services and works for the Museum in a manner that is both environmentally and ethically sustainable.
-We want our suppliers to become advocates/champions for the planet too.
+The Museum's Responsible Procurement Policy seeks to attain best value for money in the acquisition of goods, services and works for the Museum in a manner that is environmentally, ethically and economically sustainable.
+We want our suppliers to become advocates for the planet too.

 Responsible procurement is concerned with the economic, social and environmental impacts of purchasing decisions.
 The Museum's Responsible Procurement Policy is designed with three principal objectives in mind:

 - Environmental sustainability: To procure goods, services and works in a way that minimises our direct and indirect impacts on the environment and biodiversity, throughout their lifecycle.

 - Ethical sourcing: To exercise due diligence in our higher-risk spend categories that will promote respect for human rights, equality and diversity.

 - Health and safety: To ensure that our procurement practices protect the health and safety of Museum staff, visitors, contractors and other users of our buildings and facilities.

 This policy will be applied to the Museum's procurement activities in an open and transparent manner.